 I know that reaching out for counseling can feel like a big step — especially if you’re not sure what to expect.
 My hope is that this page answers some of your questions and helps you feel more comfortable taking that next step.

-I provide individual counseling for adults who are navigating chronic illness, burnout, identity questions, perfectionism, and the emotional weight of being “the strong one.”
-My approach is collaborative, compassionate, and grounded in evidence-based practices such as CBT, DBT, IFS, and Compassion-Focused Therapy.
+I provide individual counseling for adults who are struggling with chronic illness and caregiving.
+I also offer general therapy for anyone who could use mental health support for navigating life transitions, work stress, identity questions, perfectionism, and more.
+My approach is collaborative, compassionate, and grounded in evidence-based practices such as ACT, CBT, DBT, IFS, and Compassion-Focused Therapy.

 Yes.
 Research consistently shows that telehealth counseling can be just as effective as in-person therapy for many concerns.
 How well it works can depend on your comfort with the format, the privacy of your space, and your engagement in the process.